What is QRC (Query – Request – Complaint) in Customer Experience (CX) / Customer Service Language?

 Definition of QRC

-Any brand or company can organize their incoming customer interactions into QRC, but it is predominantly used in financial sector companies like Banks, Insurance Companies, Lending Companies etc. The reason being these companies are predominantly B2C and contain 100s of thousands of customers.
-When you categorize and capture large incoming customer interactions as QRC, guided, data-driven business decisions can be taken for better customer experience
+Any brand or company can organize their incoming customer interactions into QRC, but it is predominantly used in BFSI sector companies like Banks, Insurance Companies, Loan Companies etc. The reason being these companies are predominantly B2C and contain millions of customers.
+When you categorize and capture large incoming customer interactions as QRC, guided, data-driven business decisions can be taken for better customer experience.

 Customer Satisfaction vs Customer Experience